• About

 Doctor of Ministry (DMin)

-See Statement of Educational Effectiveness
+See Statement on Institutional Effectiveness

 Payne Affiliations